nathancarter/weblurch/doc/plan.md

 ## Matching Module

- * New methods needed
-   * Write a `freeToReplace()` function that essentially just does the replacement, tests whether it's free or not, and then replaces back before reporting the result.
-   * Use that function in the current `replaceFree()` implementation.
-   * Create unit tests for `freeToReplace()` and commit.
  * Larger bug fix
    * Ensure that `trySubs()` does not permit a substitution unless the new value is free to replace the old at that location.